parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Publish button is highlighted](media/2020-06-19-22-25-36.png "Publish button")

-15. Once deployment is complete, navigate to the Web App.
+15. Once deployment is complete, the Web App should open in a browser.
 It should look like the following:

     ![The Contoso website displays the Contoso Sports League Admin webpage, which says that orders that display below are sorted by date, and you can select an order to see its details.
 However, at this time, there is no data available under Completed Orders.](media/contoso-admin-app.png "Contoso website")